privacyidea/privacyidea/doc/application_plugins/index.rst

 .. index:: ownCloud

-The ownCloud plugin is a ownCloud user backend.
+The ownCloud plugin is an ownCloud user backend.
 The directory ``user_privacyidea`` needs to be copied to your owncloud ``apps`` directory.

 .. figure:: owncloud.png